Lloyd Tran- header

 Lloyd L. Tran

-Lloyd L. Tran is a distinguished scientist with over 25 years of experience in drug discovery and business development within the pharmaceutical industry.
+Lloyd L. Tran, PhD is a distinguished scientist, and drug developer with more than twenty-five years of experience in pharmaceutical research, drug discovery, and biotechnology business development.

-He currently serves as the Chairman and Chief Executive Officer of Biomed Industries, Inc., headquartered in San Jose, California. (https://www.biomedind.com)
+He currently serves as the Chairman and Chief Executive Officer of Biomed Industries, Inc. (https://www.biomedind.com)

 Biomed Industries, Inc. operates several subsidiaries, including Biomed Pharmaceutical, Inc., NeuroActiva, Inc., Biomed Green, LLC, MedAware Systems, Inc., and Biomed AI, LLC.